 We encourage patients to consider clinical trials, as they offer promising new treatments that may be more effective than current standard options.
 When discussing treatment, we present available clinical trials alongside standard treatments.

 You may qualify to participate in a clinical trial, which is a research study to learn more about promising new treatments or supportive care therapies.
 The hope is to improve the quality of life and survivorship of colorectal cancer patients.
-Columbia Cancer offers several multiple myeloma cancer clinical trials.
+The HICCC offers several multiple myeloma cancer clinical trials.
 You can talk to your care team about whether a clinical trial is an option for you.

 Patients with multiple myeloma may receive additional treatments that are not chemotherapy or immunotherapy but that also help treat their myeloma.
 These include: